Table of Contents

 Sarangkot Lookout

-Watching the sunrise from Sarangkot Lookout in Pokhara is a breathtaking experience that will be imprinted into your memory forever.
+Discovering Nepal is also about discovering the best sunrises in the world.
+And, watching the sunrise from Sarangkot Lookout in Pokhara is a breathtaking experience that will be stuck in your memory forever.
 Even if you’re not a morning person I recommend making an exception.
-As the first rays of dawn gently shine on the Himalayan peaks, including the Annapurna Range.
-The entire sky transforms into a vivid canvas of colours, creating a mesmerizing sight.
-It’s a moment of serenity and wonder that will make the early alarm well worth the effort.
+The first rays of dawn gently shine on the Himalayan peaks, including the Annapurna Range.
+The entire sky transforms into vivid colours, creating the most beautiful sight.
+This stunning moment will make your early alarm well worth the effort.

-The best transport option to the Sarangkot lookout is a local taxi, and this should be organized the evening before.
-But while it’s still early morning, why not hike back down to Pokhara lakeside and arrive in time for breakfast?
+After the sun has risen and seeing as it’s still early morning, why not hike back down to Pokhara lakeside and arrive in time for breakfast?

 World Peace Pagoda

-Gifted to Nepal by the Japanese, this Buddhist Pagoda sits elegantly on a hilltop overlooking Pokhara Valley, with breathtaking views of the Himalayas and Phewa Lake.
-It’s a very peaceful area and while walking around the stupa it’s appropriate to stay very quiet.
+Gifted to Nepal by the Japanese, this Buddhist Pagoda sits elegantly on a hilltop overlooking Pokhara Valley, with insane views of the Himalayas and Phewa Lake.
+It’s a very peaceful area, and while walking around the stupa, it’s appropriate to stay very quiet.
 Also, there is no entrance fee to the World Peace Pagoda.

 Row Boats on Phewa Lake

-Hiring a rowboat on Phewa Lake in Pokhara is a calming escape into nature and another way to discover the beauty of Nepal.
-As you glide across the quiet, emerald waters, with the Annapurna Range as your backdrop it’s a real picture-perfect moment.
+Hiring a rowboat on Phewa Lake in Pokhara is a relaxing escape from town and another way to discover the beauty of Nepal.
+You’ll glide across the quiet, emerald waters, with the Annapurna Range as your backdrop; such a picture-perfect moment.

-On the banks of Phewa Lake, there will be many locals seeking your business, barter to get a price you’re both happy with and you can either row the boat yourself or have a local come along with you.
-While you sit back and relax surrounded by Pokhara’s beauty.
+On the banks of Phewa Lake, there will be many locals seeking your business.
+Barter to get a price you’re both happy with, and you can either row the boat yourself or have a local come along with you.

 In the middle of Phewa Lake is Tal Barahi Temple.
 This important religious monument is free to visit, and non-Hindus are also welcome.